bennobuilder/dynamic-styles/README.md

 ### 📂 `./styles.js`

 To create any styles, we must first instantiate a top-level `StyleSheet` instance.
-The `StyleSheet` instance will be used to create dynamic and reusable stylesheets.
+The `StyleSheet` instance will be used to create dynamic and reusable stylesheets later.
-In the configuration object that the `createStylesheet()` method takes up, we can specify among others the current *theme* of our application, so that we can easily access it in the stylesheets we create later.
+In the configuration object that the `createStylesheet()` method takes up, we can specify our application's current *theme*.
+We can easily access this theme in the stylesheets we create later.
 ```ts
 import { createStylesheet } from 'create-styles';